-16. Attendance at Meetings
+17. Attendance at Meetings

 Directors are expected to attend Board meetings and meetings of committees on which they serve, and to spend the time needed and meet as frequently as necessary to properly discharge their responsibilities.
-It should be noted that current SEC rules require disclosure of any director who attends less than 75% of Board and applicable committee meetings.
+It should be noted that current SEC rules require disclosure of any director who attends less than 75% of Board and applicable committee meetings in a year.
 Directors are also expected to attend the annual meeting of shareholders.

-17. Agenda Items for Board Meetings
+18. Agenda Items for Board Meetings